Biology, history, mathematics, physics, ideas and medicin.

 - Plants of the desert

 - Secrets of the rainforest / Jungle expedition / The lungs of the earth

 Read more about the different themed visits in our leaflet(pdf).

 Preschools in the Botanical Garden

 Welcome to an eventful year at the Botanical Garden.
-In the spring we are once again inviting all of Uppsala’s preschools and junior (6-year-old) classes to plant coneflowers (Rudbeckia) and marigolds (Tagetes) in the school garden.
+In the spring we are once again inviting all of Uppsala’s preschools to plant coneflowers (Rudbeckia) and marigolds (Tagetes) in the baroque garden.
 There will also be a birthday party in May for the preschool childrens’ trees.
-In September Friskis&Svettis issue an invitation to Mini-Röris (exercise to music for younger children), and in October we will be planting tulip bulbs in the school garden.
+In September Friskis&Svettis issue an invitation to Mini-Röris (exercise to music for younger children), and in October we will be planting garlic in the kitchen garden.

 2019 Programme (with recommended ages)

 - 14th May: The tree’s birthday party (3-4 years)

 - 27-28th May, 3-4st June: Dance and plant summer flowers (2-6 years)

 - 11th September: Mini-Röris beside the Linneanum Orangery (2-6 years)